agarasia/SER516_Spring25_Teams_3_and_4_Frontend/README.md

 - UI overhaul of the results page.

-- Added genric logic for calculate and benchmarks
+- Added generic logic for calculate and benchmarks

 ---